microsoft/health-architectures/docs/Posts-FTE-FHIR-Tabular-Export.md

 Where can I get the FTE?
 Right, [**here**](https://github.com/microsoft/health-architectures/tree/master/Research-and-Analytics/FTE-FHIR-Tabular-Export).
 What about automation and performance?
 Azure Data Factory is very useful for automation and orchestration of processes like FHIR bulk export and running the FTE process.
 We are working on a sample Azure Data Factory template which will automate the FHIR bulk export, arrange the input files to optimize transformation performance, and clean up the FHIR NDJson staging files.

-Stay tuned next week for the upcoming Azure Data Factory pipeline.
+Stay tuned in two weeks for the upcoming Azure Data Factory pipeline automation template.
+The automation template will pull all the pieces together.

 For more Azure API for FHIR architectures check out [https://aka.ms/HealthArchitectures](https://aka.ms/HealthArchitectures).